A 7-step guide to creating a daily uniform

 For some it may be a power suit while for others it may be a pair of sneakers.
 Start with your most favorite items and build your daily uniform from there.

-I have a capsule wardrobe and from that wardrobe I've constructed a few go-to daily uniforms that I rely on.
-Sometimes I wear these outfits three or four days in a row.
+First create your capsule wardrobe and from that wardrobe construct a few go-to daily uniforms that you can rely on and feel good wearing a few days in a row.

-I was able to craft my set of daily uniforms by identifying a handful of favorite items that I love wearing and feel myself in.
-Right now one daily uniform on heavy rotation consists of black skinny jeans, a button down white oxford shirt, and grey oversized wool blazer from Everlane.
+Right now one daily uniform on heavy rotation in our office consists of black skinny jeans, a button down white oxford shirt, and oversized wool blazer, almost all from Everlane.

 2. OPT FOR COMFORT